 - 1% APY on your account balance, paid monthly

 The M1 Plus checking account is surprisingly appealing.
 Off the top of my head, I can’t think of another bank account that pays an attractive interest rate and offers cash back.

 The thing to keep in mind, though, is that it’s only a good move if you’ll use your debit card a fair bit.
 Remember, there’s a $125 annual fee.
 If you prefer cash or already have a favorite cash back credit card, you may not get a great value from the paid account.

 Who Should Consider M1 Finance?

 - Hands-off Investors: M1 is an excellent option for investors who want to set it and forget it.
 Simply build your pie, connect your bank account, and set an investing schedule.
 M1 will invest your money according to your directions automatically.
-Easy breezy!
-You can even skip customizing your portfolio by choosing one of M1 Finance’s ready-to-go options.
+You can even skip customizing your portfolio by choosing one of M1’s ready-to-go options.

 - Fee-Conscious Investors: If paying a trading fee makes you cringe, M1 Finance might be for you.
-Its aggregate approach to trading means there’s no need to charge customers a fee.
-It also means your trades will only be made once a day, which means you can’t time the market accurately.
-But the style of investing that M1 promotes — regular and consistent — isn’t based on timing the market, anyway.
+Its aggregate approach to trading means there’s no need to charge customers trading fees or commissions.

 Who Should Avoid M1 Finance?